ICE - In Case of Emergency

 The ICE program was originally developed in 2004 by a paramedic in Cambridge, England after years of trying to reach relatives of people he was treating.
 The idea gained momentum after the London bombings of July 2005.
 The idea has spread throughout the United Kingdom as well as to many communities in Canada, Europe and the United States.
 The program is spreading rapidly throughout the country and each month more police and fire/rescue departments are becoming familiar with the ICE logo.

-For more information: Please do not hesitate to contact the Palm Beach Crime Watch office if you have any questions about the ICE program.
+For more information: Please do not hesitate to contact the Community Relations office if you have any questions about the ICE program.
 We encourage your participation and we are ready to assist you.

-Additional ICE Materials & ICE packets are available at the Palm Beach Police Department and at all Palm Beach Fire/Rescue stations or call the Crime Watch Office at (561) 838-5467.
+Additional ICE Materials & ICE packets are available at the Palm Beach Police Department and at all Palm Beach Fire/Rescue stations or call (561) 838-5467.

 ICE – QUICK START INSTRUCTIONS: